SCORE Class 1

 SCORE Class 1 is an open-wheel unlimited-class that competes in the SCORE off-road race series including the Baja 1000, Baja 500, San Felipe 250 and the SCORE Desert Challenge.
 Class 1 is defined as an unlimited four-wheel single and two-seat vehicles.
 No production bodied vehicles allowed in this class.
 Engines must be normally aspirated.
 Since it is an open-class, all components are considered open unless restricted by SCORE International.

 Vehicle numbers have become permanently assigned to each driver.
-Numbers 100-109 is reserved for the prior years driver standings for positions 1-10 respectfully.
+Numbers 100-109 is reserved for the prior years driver standings for positions 1-10 respectively.
 Numbers 110-199 will be available for assignment.
 Drivers who have used a number in the prior years season will be given first option for the same number in the current season.

 Vehicle description

 Class 1 vehicles are most often two-wheel drive, and most feature a 4130 chromoly tube-frame chassis covered by a composite body with an aluminium interior containing either a single or two seats.

 The Class 1 features a 125" wheelbase with 37" tires on 17" lightweight wheels allowing 22" of wheel travel, with a dry weight of 3500 pounds and 60 gallon fuel cell.